What is short selling and why do investors do it?

 Regulators may also impose bans on short sales in certain sectors or markets to avoid panic, leading to unexpected losses.

 To succeed, short sales must be well-timed.
-You may be right about a company’s worth dropping but your timing must still be right.
+You may be right about a company’s worth dropping but your timing must also be right.
 This dependency on timing means you have to keep a close eye on your positions.
 Day traders are in a good position to use a short selling strategy, because their activity level enables them to make quick trading decisions that make money or minimize losses.
-Of course you don’t have to be a day trader to use a short selling strategy, but you should make sure you have the time to actively monitor your positions.
+Of course, you don’t have to be a day trader to use a short selling strategy, but you should make sure you have the time to actively monitor your positions.

 Shorting the market

-Short selling with Qtrade
+Short selling with Qtrade Direct Investing

 Qtrade margin accounts can be used for short selling, but investors have to meet certain conditions, including a minimum account equity of $10,000.

-Shorting is allowed on senior stocks over $3 per share but not on junior stocks or senior stocks under $3.
-Mark to market (when the stock’s fair value is assessed and margin is moved to/from your long account) occurs every Monday.
+A mark to market (when the stock’s fair value is assessed, and margin is moved to/from your long account) occurs every Monday.

 Learn more about short selling

 Qtrade has a number of free resources that can help you to become better educated about short selling and stock trading in general.
+Our Guide to margin trading will show you how to use leverage to potentially increase your investment returns.

 References:

-2 Steve Schaefer: “How George Soros Broke The British Pound And Why Hedge Funds Probably Can't Crack The Euro.
-Forbes, July 17, 2015. https://www.forbes.com/sites/steveschaefer/2015/07/07/forbes-flashback-george-soros-british-pound-euro-ecb/#663c66f61315 (Accessed October 30, 2018).
+2 Steve Schaefer: “How George Soros Broke The British Pound and Why Hedge Funds Probably Can't Crack the Euro.“ Forbes, January 21, 2016. https://www.forbes.com/sites/steveschaefer/2015/07/07/forbes-flashback-george-soros-british-pound-euro-ecb/#663c66f61315

 3 Jane Lewis: “Jim Chanos: the short-seller who called Enron.”
-Money Week, September 28, 2018. https://moneyweek.com/495688/jim-chanos-the-short-seller-who-called-enron/ (Accessed October 30, 2018).
+Money Week, September 28, 2018. https://moneyweek.com/495688/jim-chanos-the-short-seller-who-called-enron/

 4 Matthew DeBord: “Elon Musk didn’t used to care about short sellers—here’s why he does now.”
-Business Insider, August 17, 2018. https://www.businessinsider.com/why-elon-musk-cares-about-short-sellers-2018-8 (Accessed October 30, 2018).
+Business Insider, August 17, 2018. https://www.businessinsider.com/why-elon-musk-cares-about-short-sellers-2018-8

-5 Tae Kim: “Elon Musk’s tweet about going private costs Tesla short sellers $1.3 billion,” CNBC, August 8, 2018. https://www.cnbc.com/2018/08/07/elon-musks-tweet-about-going-private-costs-tesla-short-sellers-more-t.html (Accessed October 30, 2018).
+5 Tae Kim: “Elon Musk’s tweet about going private costs Tesla short sellers $1.3 billion,” CNBC, August 8, 2018. https://www.cnbc.com/2018/08/07/elon-musks-tweet-about-going-private-costs-tesla-short-sellers-more-t.html